Dre Campbell Farm

 3. Hose Trees Down

 Cicadas are clumsy fliers.
-Therefore, the powerful water spray will knock them right out of the trees.
+Therefore, spraying them with water may temporarily knock them from trees.

 4. Pluck Them Off by Hand

 Another method of removing cicadas is to pluck them from leaves and branches by hand.
-Gently grasp the pest and pull firmly to remove it from the plant.
+Gently grasp the pest and pull it firmly from the plant.

-Next, put them in a plastic bag and dispose of them.
+Place the cicadas in a sealed bag and dispose of them.
 However, you can also eat them!
 In some countries, cicadas are a delicacy [2].

-While plucking cicadas by hand may sound tedious, it can effectively reduce small numbers quickly.
-This home remedy works great for getting the critters out of your house.
+While plucking cicadas by hand may sound tedious, this home remedy can help quickly reduce small numbers in your yard.

 5. Prune Trees